-- Martha offers a beleaguered Clark a different twist on this in Batman v Superman: Dawn of Justice; she tells him that he should be whatever kind of person he wants to be, that other people are not entitled to his sacrifices, and that in the end he must do what he does because he chooses to.
+- Martha offers a beleaguered Clark a different twist on this in Batman v Superman: Dawn of Justice; she tells him that he should be whatever kind of person he wants to be, that other people are not entitled to his sacrifices, and that in the end, he must do what he does because he chooses to.

 - In SHAZAM!
 (2019), Billy initially uses his powers to goof off and become famous.
 However, Freddy eventually calls him out on his selfish behavior, causing him to realize he needs to accept responsibility to become a real hero.

-- In X-Men: Days of Future Past, Xavier coming to terms with the responsibilities of his powers and his role as mutant leader (and the personal sacrifice it requires) is a major plot point.
+- In X-Men: Days of Future Past, Xavier coming to terms with the responsibilities of his powers and his role as a mutant leader (and the personal sacrifice it requires) is a major plot point.

 - In Terminator 2: Judgment Day, John realizes this when the Terminator almost kills someone after he orders it to fight off the two guys who came to see if he was ok after he had just screamed for help.
-In the span of about thirty seconds, John goes from thinking about how cool it was to have his own Killer Robot to realizing that it meant that he literally had the power of life and death at his fingertips and lecturing it about not killing.
+In about thirty seconds, John goes from thinking about how cool it was to have his Killer Robot to realizing that it meant that he had the power of life and death at his fingertips and lecturing it about not killing.
 His second official order note is Thou Shalt Not Kill.

 - The main theme of Bruce Almighty is Bruce learning to use his omnipotence to help others, rather than just himself.